 Several and previously well-understood lessons learned from other innovative projects were reinforced during the construction of the Brock Commons project.

 Mass timber

-- Prefabrication produces higher quality and more precise components resulting in: - Reduced on-site installation time and overall schedule. - Reduced site deliveries.
+- Prefabrication produces higher quality and more precise components resulting in: - Reduced on-site installation time and overall schedule. - Reduced site deliveries. - Reduced on-site waste and related disposal costs.

 Acoustics